 Respectively, consider, for example, a case in which a significant amount of less bent virtual particle paths from the top and bottom sides of a galactic supermassive black hole are concentrated along the event horizon, accretion disc, and beyond.
 Wherein, in effect, the electromagnetic and gravitational components of the virtual particle paths of the top and bottom sides of the black hole would present forces on ordinary matter (comprising positively and negatively charged ordinary matter), thus enabling the supermassive black hole to maintain the galaxy.
 In which case, the effective potential of the black hole would vary in geometry and magnitude radially from the center of the black hole, and would vary with the velocity of the orbiting matter.
 However, the attractive and repulsive aspects of the black hole, and their net outcome, would change as the spin vectors rotate in accordance with changes in the bends of the respective virtual particle paths of the black hole, such that the consumption of mass-energy by, and the expulsion of mass-energy from, the black hole would change the geometry, e.g., the more and less bent geometry, of the black hole, and therefore change the behavior of the black hole accordingly.

 While still, it is considered that the black hole can have gravitational and electromagnetic interaction with another black hole according to the spin vectors of their respective virtual particle paths.
 In which case, the attractive and repulsive interaction between black holes as such needs to be considered when accounting for dark energy, the expansion of the Universe, etc. Here, regarding the accelerated expansion of the Universe, Big Bang theory, and figure (43), consider that as the unified field presented herein decreases in density, the virtual particle paths (gradients of the unified field) extend out farther, and, in the static form, bend more.
-Wherein, more bent virtual particle paths (dark energy) invert their respective microscopic mass and magnetic spin vectors, and more bent virtual particle paths can change their respective attractive and repulsive interactions, such that a decrease in the density of the unified field of a black hole can be associated with an increase in the expansion of the Universe which is expanding with momentum.
+Wherein, more bent virtual particle paths (dark energy) have inverted microscopic mass and magnetic spin vectors with respect to their precursor less bent virtual particle paths, and consequentially have changed their attractive and repulsive interactions relative to their precursor less bent virtual particle paths, such that a decrease in the density of the unified field of a black hole can be associated with an accelerated expansion of the Universe which is expanding with momentum.